 The mighty tree Yggdrasil is the center of the Norse cosmos, supporting all of the nine realms in place.
-Yggdrasil is also the home of several fantastic beasts, linked forever with the fate of the great tree (you can read more about Yggdrasil here).
+Yggdrasil is also the home of several fantastic beasts, linked forever with the fate of the great tree.

 Numerous animals are said to live among Yggdrasil’s stout branches and roots.
 Around its base lurk the dragon Nidhogg and several snakes, who gnaw at its roots.
-An unnamed eagle perches in its upper branches, and a squirrel, Ratatoskr (“Drill-Tooth”), scurries up and down the trunk conveying the dragon’s insults to the eagle and vice versa.
+An unnamed eagle perches in its upper branches, with a hawk named Veðrfölnir on its brow, and a squirrel, Ratatoskr (“Drill-Tooth”), scurries up and down the trunk conveying the dragon’s insults to the eagle and vice versa.
 Meanwhile, four stags – Dainn, Dvalinn, Duneyrr, and Durathror – graze on the tree’s leaves.

 Amusing though some of these animals and their activities may be, they hold a deeper significance: the image of the tree being nibbled away little by little by several beasts expresses its mortality, and along with it, the mortality of the cosmos that depends on it.